 Reasons to Get Your Dog Spayed or Neutered

 There are different reasons that people decide to have their dog spayed or neutered.
-Two of the most common reasons are to prevent unwanted puppies and to help stop future behaviors from their dog.
+Two of the most common reasons are to prevent unwanted puppies that either go to the shelter or become homeless, and to help stop future behaviors from their dog.
 Another reason to choose to have your dog spayed or neutered by a spay clinic is to prevent your dog from having certain health issues later on.